 The Sanctuary East Gippsland collective have extensive local knowledge networks and a high-level capacity to engage a wide cross-section of stakeholders in a collaborative co-design program.
 We are uniquely positioned to address the wicked problems that present in the long-term securing of spectacular biodiversity while simultaneously exploring the opportunities and risks associated with ‘world-class’ eco-cultural-tourism development.

 "The Next Page" by Dore Stockhausen 2020 The Edge of My Vision Series post-fires prompting the artist to look inwards into the source of her relentless creativity..

-Through a cost-effective program of spatial and system co-design workshops we can engage the wider community in co-developing solutions, combining and sharing their knowledge and experience and collaborating in the design, testing and prototyping of a broad range of possible strategies.
+Through a cost-effective program of co-design workshops we can engage the wider community in co-developing solutions, combining and sharing their knowledge and experience and collaborating in the design, testing and prototyping of a broad range of possible strategies.